chuynh18/vancomycin/README.md

 # Vancomycin AUC calculator

 ## STRICTLY FOR EDUCATIONAL USE.
 DO NOT USE AS PRIMARY METHOD TO CALCULATE DOSING FOR PATIENTS.
+PROFESSIONAL CLINICAL JUDGMENT ALWAYS OVERRIDES ANYTHING THIS APP CLAIMS.

 UNDER DEVELOPMENT.
-Currently calculates initial dose.
-May eventually calculate follow-up AUC dose.
+Calculates intial dose and revised doses.
+While I believe the values it calculates to be correct, nothing this app ouputs should override professional clinical judgment.